joshkuminski/OpenVision/README.md

 With the OpenVision Camera this project can achieve 95%+ accuracy.

 # OpenVision
-Object Detection and Tracking for Traffic Counts and Analytics.
+Vehicle Detection and Tracking for Traffic Counts and Analytics.

 This repository leverages the powerful capabilities of the [Yolov7_StrongSORT_OSNet](https://github.com/mikel-brostrom/Yolov7_StrongSORT_OSNet) framework.
 Included in this project is an intuitive web application that enables users to effortlessly define  vehicle